Puppo/hashnode-buckup/cle3wal8800jht7nv6fj6exhd.md

-# Why I love GitLens in my VsCode - Part 1
+# Why I love GitLens in my VsCode - First Steps

 In my daily routine, I work with git, and I suppose it's the same for you.
 I know all the standard commands to work with it in my terminal, and I love them.